The best FREE Vision board worksheets for students (PDFs), plus some great vision board ideas for kids.

 Pictures that are going to MEAN something to them as they look at it.

-• If your goal/vision for yourself was a person, who would it look like?
+- If your goal/vision for yourself was a person, what would it look like?
 Find an image of that person to use.

-Try one of these vision board worksheet for students PDFs out, see how it goes, and then tweak as necessary.
+Try one of these vision board worksheets for students' PDFs out, see how it goes, and then tweak it as necessary.
 And if you happen to use one of the vision board ideas for kids?
 Let me know how it goes in the comments below.

 Justine Young